-My love for donuts started with two things—Munchkin birthday celebrations in grade school and seeing Homer drool over them in episodes of The Simpsons.
-Now that I’m older and have sat through long-winding lines at local pop-ups, it’s obvious that the city shares my 3rd-grade-level excitement for these hand-held desserts/meals for breakfast.
-From old-school bakeries in the Northeast, historic marketplaces, and fun coffee shops, here are 11 places serving glazed and frosted sweets that I’m excited about right now.
+Our love for donuts started with two things—Munchkin birthday celebrations in grade school, and seeing Homer drool over them in episodes of The Simpsons.
+Now that we're older and have sat through long-winding lines at neighborhood shops, it’s obvious that the city shares our 3rd-grade-level excitement for these hand-held desserts/meals for breakfast.
+From old-school bakeries in the Northeast to historic marketplaces and fun coffee shops, these are the nine places serving glazed and frosted sweets that we're excited about right now.

-No matter what time of day you stop by Beiler’s Doughnuts, you’ll be in for a wait that resembles trying to cross the Tacony Bridge when it’s up.
-It’s worth it though because you can get up to 40 different varieties of these homemade Pennsylvania Dutch warm, doughy, and sticky treats.
-It’s hard to just pick one favorite behind the glass display at this spot, but you can’t go wrong with the classic vanilla sprinkled.
+No matter what time of day you stop by Beiler’s Doughnuts, you’ll be in for a wait that resembles trying to cross the Tacony-Palmyra Bridge when it’s up.
+It’s worth it, though, because you can get up to 40 varieties of these warm and doughy homemade Pennsylvania Dutch treats.
+It’s hard to pick just one favorite behind the glass display, but you can’t go wrong with the classic vanilla sprinkled or filled with jelly.

-Make no mistake, Dottie’s Donuts is not a donut shop where you’ll go “those were good...for vegan donuts.”
+Make no mistake: Dottie’s Donuts is not a shop that’s just good for vegan donuts.
 It’s a donut shop that makes great donuts, period.
 With locations in both West Philly and Center City, they sell everything from classic apple fritters to options like their glazed gingerbread that’s topped with a hunk of chocolate-apple spiced cake.
-Open daily until 3pm or until they sell out, this spot’s donuts are consistently delicious and fresh.
+Open until they sell out, try to make it there before noon if you want to get your hands on these consistently delicious and fresh doughy rings.

 Frangelli’s Bakery is another place that has been making tasty donuts for a long time—we’re talking longer than the LOVE statue has been around.
 Through the decades, the legendary shop has sold everything from chocolate frosted, jelly, glazed, and other go-to donut staples.
 But years ago, they took things to the next level with the “Franolli” and their ice cream donuts.
 The “Franolli” is a massive donut and cannoli hybrid filled with a mound of cannoli cream and tiny chocolate chips.
-The best part of eating one is that there’s so much cream that you get the perfect level of sweetness each time.
-For the ice cream, they slice a donut half and fill it with a tennis ball-sized scoop of ice cream.
+For the ice cream variety, they slice a donut in half and fill it with a tennis ball-sized scoop of ice cream.

 There’s no shortage of filling in the powder cream donuts at Holmesburg Bakery, which is probably why it’s one of our favorites at the family-owned shop.
-And whether you’re grabbing a batch for takeout or curbside pickup (they’re open daily until 5pm), the sweet aroma from any freshly-fried batch will be worth the trip to the Northeast if you don’t live nearby.
+And whether you’re grabbing a batch for a morning meeting or lazy Saturday morning when you don't want to crack an egg, the sweet aroma from any freshly-fried batch will be worth the trip to the Northeast if you don’t live nearby.